humpback/humpback/docs/run-registry.md

  --name registry \
  registry:2.5.1
 ```
-- Check the start state, if the `_catalog` interface can be normal access to prove that the registry started successfully.
+- Check the registry state.
+Check the `_catalog` API as below:

 ```bash
 $ docker ps -a